Fallbrook DUI Lawyers

 A DUI conviction on a person’s record can have serious, long-term ramifications, such as imprisonment, fines, reputational harm, and the suspension of driving privileges.

-Keep reading to learn more about California’s DUI charges, the administrative and criminal penalties and repercussions for a DUI, and available common defenses.
+Keep reading to learn more about California’s DUI charges, the administrative and criminal penalties and repercussions for a DUI in Fallbrook, and available common defenses.

 A DUI is defined as operating a motor vehicle while under the influence of drugs or alcohol or with a blood alcohol concentration of 0.08 percent, according to California Vehicle Code section 23152(b).
 If your blood alcohol concentration is less than 0.08 percent, you can still be detained, but the police may need more evidence to convict you.
 According to California Vehicle Code sections 23136 and 23140, drivers with commercial driver’s licenses (CDLs) have a lower limit of 0.04 percent, and minors (under 21 years of age) and those on probation for past DUI offenses in California have an even lower limit of 0.01 percent.